-Known for his virtuoso energy on stage, creative musical arrangements and entertaining way of speaking with the audience, Peter Stoll is one of Canada's most innovative and versatile clarinetists.
+Known for his virtuoso energy on stage, creative musical arrangements and an entertaining way of speaking with the audience, Peter Stoll is one of Canada's most innovative and versatile clarinetists.
 He was a prizewinner in the International Clarinet Society Competition, and also Solo Clarinetist with the World Orchestra of Jeunesses Musicales in Berlin and Vienna, which was broadcast on live television across Europe.
 Peter won First Prize in Chamber Music at the National Competitive Music Festival, for whose 50th Anniversary edition he was invited back as Woodwind Adjudicator, and as soloist in the Gala Celebration Concert in Winnipeg.
-A graduate of the Faculty of Music, University of Toronto, he received his Master's of Music degree in Performance from Indiana University, where his teacher was the world-renowned soloist James Campbell.
-Other teachers included Avrahm Galper, long-time co-principal clarinetist of the Toronto Symphony, and Ronald Chandler at the University of Toronto.
+A graduate of the Faculty of Music, University of Toronto, he received his Master's of Music degree in Performance from Indiana University.
+His teachers have included James Campbell, Avrahm Galper and Ronald Chandler.

-Peter has been guest soloist with orchestras in Canada and the United States, and was invited to Saratov, Russia for solo performances with the Saratov Philharmonic's “Volga Wind Ensemble” and to present masterclasses at the State Conservatory.
+Peter has been guest soloist with orchestras in Canada and the United States, and was invited to Russia for solo performances with the Saratov Philharmonic's “Volga Wind Ensemble” and to present masterclasses at the State Conservatory.
 International performances have also included twice at the ADeVantGarde Festival in Munich, Germany, as well as Finland, Great Britain, Holland and Belgium.
 In October 2013 he was flown to Japan to take part in the Yamaha Music Foundation's “Junior Original Concert” at Bunkamura Hall in Tokyo.
 In October of 2014 Peter travelled to three cities in China on a new music exchange with conservatories there, organized by the University of Toronto.